5 Lower Back Stretches To Increase Flexibility & Keep Back Pain At Bay

 One that I think is especially helpful as a full body stretch for people with lower back pain is the video below:

 So don't limit yourself to only doing lower back stretches, give your whole body the full benefits of stretching too.

 Your back will thank you for it.

-I hope that you find these stretches useful, and that they help you to feel more flexible, mobile and in less pain on a daily basis.
+I hope that you found these stretches useful and that they will help to reduce your pain and help you to feel more flexible.

 Personally I couldn't survive without regular stretching.

 It's been a massive game changer for me and has helped me to stay supple and relatively pain-free during my working day and beyond.

 So give these stretches a try for yourself.

 And remember to try and incorporate stretches for your whole body too once you've got the hang of the lower back ones.